-Q_976 Statement of need: Provide a brief summary of the need for the project in the geographic area proposed and the project's financing needs, including funding gaps of the proposed project.
+Q\976 Statement of need: Provide a brief summary of the need for the project in the geographic area proposed and the project's financing needs, including funding gaps of the proposed project.

 All of New Paltz is served by public sewers.
 The system is plagued by WWTP overloading and overflowing manholes due to I & I. Aging facilities cause hydraulic overloading upstream of the WWTP; sewage erupts on streets from manholes.
 Raw sewage is a Village-wide health/safety threat.
 Sewage has erupted from manholes during storms.
 DEC Notices of Violation (NOV), the latest in January 2022, cite sewage erupting on Water St, Mulberry St, Broadhead Ave and Huguenot St. A 2003 Consent Order (reissued 2014) requires New Paltz to continue correcting I & I or face further fines.
-We must undertake DEC mandated sewer replacement or relining.
-Our project is based on findings of a DEC Engineering Planning Grant completed in 2019.
-We need to replace or reline sewer mains on Elting Avenue, Lincoln Place, Hasbrouck Place and South Oakwood Terrace.
+We must undertake DEC mandated sewer replacement.
+Our project is based on a 2019 DEC Engineering Planning Grant report.
+We need to replace sewer mains within a sewer easement on private property and on Wurts Avenue, N. Front Street, Church Street and Harrington Street.

-Q_12626 Does the project align with the Regional Economic Development Council's Strategic Plan?
+Q\12626 Does the project align with the Regional Economic Development Council's Strategic Plan?
 Click here for strategic plans

-Q_12627 Explain how the project aligns with the Regional Economic Development Council's Strategic Plan.
+Q\12627 Explain how the project aligns with the Regional Economic Development Council's Strategic Plan.